 Missing swimmer from Howard County found dead on Delaware beach

-BALTIMORE -- A Maryland man who was reported missing after swimming in Rehoboth Beach, Deleware, was found dead Monday, according to police.
+BALTIMORE -- A Maryland man who was reported missing after swimming in Rehoboth Beach, Delaware, was found dead Monday, according to police.

-Officials said Sunday that 31-year-old Richard Boating of Savage, Maryland had last been seen in the ocean surf off the beach in the area of Rehoboth Avenue on Sunday around 5:45 p.m.
+Officials said Sunday that 31-year-old Richard Boateng of Savage, Maryland, had last been seen in the ocean surf off the beach in the area of Rehoboth Avenue on Sunday around 5:45 p.m.

-After multiple 911 calls, Rehboth Beach Police began a search and rescue effort for the man.
+After multiple 911 calls, Rehoboth Beach Police began a search and rescue effort for the man.

 Just before 6 a.m.
-Monday morning, authorities said they found Boating dead on the beach, in the North Shores community near Ocean Drive and Fairview Road.
+Monday morning, authorities said they found Boateng dead on the beach, in the North Shores community near Ocean Drive and Fairview Road.

 Police said a death investigation is being conducted, but foul play is not suspected at this time.

-Note: Editor's Note: The spelling of the Maryland man's name has been updated.